danieltuzes/2D4/conf_compare/README.md

 * boost-program-options

 ## Usage
-The first two imput argument of the program is the two files to compare.
+The first two input argument of the program is the two files to compare.
 Example:
 `conf_compare inputf_file1.dconf input_file2.dconf`

 Further options: